Pc Bottleneck Calculator

 What the Calculator Actually Does

 The PC Bottleneck Calculator estimates the performance relationship between your CPU and GPU.
-These two components work together in nearly every game and application, which makes their balance critical.
+These components work together in most games and applications, so their balance matters.

 Why Bottlenecks Matter for Performance